xleon/mobileapp/readme.md

 This document is meant to help new contributors submit changes to the project.

+**For help and support with Toggl or the Toggl mobile apps, please check our [support page](https://support.toggl.com/ "Toggl Help & Support") or contact support@toggl.com**

 ## Getting started

 1. Fork this repository,